raishaldhawan23/Retail-Sales-Intelligence-Dashboard-Power-BI-DAX-Star-Schema-Modelling/README.md

 # 📊 Live Interactive Dashboard : https://raishaldhawan23.github.io/Retail-Sales-Intelligence-Dashboard-Power-BI-DAX-Star-Schema-Modelling/
-Click the link above to open the fully interactive Power BI report where you can click filters, slicers, and explore the live metrics.
+## *Click the link above to open the fully interactive Power BI report, where you can click filters, slicers, and explore the live metrics.*

 # Retail-Sales-Intelligence-Dashboard-Power-BI-DAX-Star-Schema-Modelling